 Canterbury was the first association to hold the shield, but promptly lost it to Auckland in the very first match.
-In those early days it was contested in challenge matches, but today teams compete across each season, with the champion being the team with the most points at the end of the final round.
+In those early days, the Shield was contested by challenge matches, but today teams compete in a scheduled competition across the season, the champion being the team with the most points at the end of the final round.